ivanlado/kNearestNeighbors/README.md

 The given example dataset are the marks of 100 students on 2 middle term exams.
 The algorithm predicts, taking into account the label for each student (whether they have passed or nor the end term exam), the label for a given input (2 marks).

+The algorithm can be used for more than 2 feature cases.
+However, plots are not available for the moment.

 ## 1st version
 The basic kNearestNeighbors algorithm